Welding Techniques

 Advanced Welding Processes

-In this course, students review and develop their knowledge in welding safety shielded metal arc welding, semi-automatic welding, and oxy-fuel cutting preparation of material using advanced welding approaches.
-Students will produce welds within the 1-4G positions.
-Upon successful completion, the student will be able to understand to weld without backing plates (open root), basic stainless and aluminum welding, rigging, knots, and hand signals in accordance with government safety regulations, manufacturer's recommendations and approved industry standards.
+In this course, students will explore various welding techniques and safety practices.
+The curriculum covers shielded metal arc welding, semi-automatic welding, and oxy-fuel cutting.
+Students will learn material preparation using advanced welding methods.
+Practical skills include producing welds in the 1-4G plate and 6G pipe positions.
+Additionally, students will gain proficiency in open-root welding (without backing plates), basic stainless steel and aluminum welding, rigging, knots, and hand signals.
+All practices align with government safety regulations, manufacturer recommendations, and industry standards.

 WEL-2114